Glycolic Acid vs Salicylic Acid: Which Is Better?

 Posted by Kinship Inc. on

-Each acid is effective for addressing issues like acne or anti-aging treatments.
+Each acid is effective for addressing issues like acne breakouts or anti-aging skincare treatments.

-While both acids work by exfoliating the skin, they target different skin concerns and function in unique ways.
+While both acids work by exfoliating the skin, they target different skin concerns and function in different ways.

-In this article, we’ll explore the key differences between glycolic acid and salicylic acid to help you choose the best one for your skin.
+In this article, we’ll explore the important differences between glycolic acid and salicylic acid to help you choose the best one for your skin.

 What is Glycolic Acid?